pudly/schmopera-hugo/content/articles/10-years-of-the-met-at-the-movies.md

 date = "2015-09-29T15:59:00-04:00"
 lastmod = "2015-10-02T13:31:00-04:00"
 publishDate = "2015-09-30T10:12:00-04:00"
-slug = "10-years-of-the-met-at-the-movies"
-title = "10 Years of the Met at the Movies"
+short_description = "2015/16 marks the 10th anniversary season of The Met: Live in HD, and they're celebrating with a meaty selection to show off the best of opera.
+Starting with Il trovatore on October 3rd, non-New Yorkers can get their Met fix in Cineplex theatres across North America (including four in Toronto!)." slug = "10-years-of-the-met-at-the-movies" title = "10 Years of the Met at the Movies"
 +++